samforwill/nlp-campaign-messaging/README.md

 After the data was addended to include each tweeter's political affilitation, several machine learning models were trained to classify tweets based on partisanship and content.
 This process encorporated Natural Language Processing (NLP) techniques, including TF-IDF vectorization for feature extraction and the application of multiple classifiers such as RandomForest, Naive Bayes, SVM, and Neural Networks within a pipeline structure optimized through GridSearchCV for hyperparameter tuning.<br />

-Accuracy was significantly improved after integrating Word2Vec embeddings, enhancing the models' ability to capture more difficult nuances within the text data.
-The final models were decent at discerning party affiliation, distinguishing between neutral and partisan messages, and categorizing the underlying message themes.<br />

 The optimal models for each classification target—Party, Bias, and Message—were determined based on F1 scores and accuracy.
 Below are the best-performing models for each category, along with their respective confusion matrices:

 - **Bias Prediction**: The Gaussian Naive Bayes Model emerged as the top performer for distinguishing between partisan and neutral tweets.
 - **Party Affiliation Prediction**: The Multi-Layer Perceptron Classifier, a type of basic feedforward artificial neural network, was most effective in identifying the political party.
 - **Message Category Prediction**: Gaussian Naive Bayes also proved to be the best model for categorizing the content of the tweets.

+Word2Vec embeddings were able to enhancing the models' accuracy slightly.
+The final models were decent at discerning party affiliation, distinguishing between neutral and partisan messages, and categorizing the underlying message themes.<br />
 ![bias_and_party](images/bias_and_party.png)

 ![message](images/message.png)